New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-"However, regarding HCC, there are few studies evaluating the role of cyclin D1, highlighting the need for initiatives aimed at studying its actual role in the pathophysiology of this disease.
-Therefore, the present study aimed to characterize the expression of cyclin D1 in patients with HCC and identify possible correlations with clinical and histopathological features of the disease," the researchers write.
+"However, there are few studies assessing the role of cyclin D1 in PCa, highlighting the need for initiatives aimed at understanding its actual role in the pathophysiology of this disease.
+Therefore, the present study aimed to characterize cyclin D1 expression in patients with PCa and determine possible correlations with clinical and histopathological features of the disease," the researchers wrote.

-A total of 100 patients diagnosed with cancer and treated at two reference hospitals in São Luis, Maranhão, Brazil, between 2013 and 2017 were studied.
-A review of clinical, epidemiological and histopathological data was performed, human papillomavirus (HPV) DNA was detected using polymerase chain reaction (PCR), and cyclin D1 expression analysis was performed using immunohistochemical methods.
+A study was performed on 100 patients diagnosed with PCa and treated in two reference hospitals in São Luís, Maranhão, Brazil, between 2013 and 2017.
+Clinical, epidemiological and histopathological data were reviewed, human papillomavirus (HPV) DNA was detected by polymerase chain reaction (PCR) and cyclin D1 expression was analyzed using immunohistochemistry.

 Cyclin D1 protein expression in immunohistochemical analysis of histological sections.
 Source: Oncotarget (2024).
 DOI: 10.18632/oncotarget.28584

-Data showed that lack of cyclin D1 expression was significantly associated with HPV-positive histological subtypes (p = 0.001), while its expression was associated with high-grade tumors (p = 0.014), histological subtype (p = 0.001), the presence of sarcomatoid transformation (p = 0.04) and perineural invasion (p = 0.023).
-Patients with cyclin D1 expression had lower disease-free survival compared with the cyclin D1-negative group, although the difference was not statistically significant.
+The data showed that the absence of cyclin D1 expression was significantly associated with HPV-positive histological subtypes (p = 0.001), while its expression was associated with high-grade tumors (p = 0.014), histological subtype (p = 0.001), the presence of sarcomatoid transformation (p = 0.04), and perineural invasion (p = 0.023).
+Patients with cyclin D1 expression had a lower disease-free survival compared with the cyclin D1-negative group, although the difference was not statistically significant.

-“The results suggest that cyclin D1 may be a potential biomarker for cancer, particularly for worse prognosis,” the researchers conclude.
+"The results suggest that cyclin D1 may be a potential biomarker for PCa, particularly for worse prognosis," the researchers conclude.